Economics (ECON)

 Prerequisites: 12 credit hours.
 Credit toward the degree cannot be earned in ECON 200 and any of the following: ECON 211, ECON 211H, ECON 212, ECON 212H

 Letter grade only.
-Credit towards the degree cannot be earned in both ECON 200 and ECON 211 and/or ECON 212.
 This course fulfills the economics requirement for the Minor in Business Administration for non-CoB students and cannot be applied to any other degree program.

 Description: Introduction to economic reasoning and methods.
 Consumer choice, resources, decision making under constraints, supply, demand, markets, economic welfare analysis, measurement, prices, employment, money and interest rates.
 Economic policy and limitations are evaluated.